Kayaking: Minimize the Aches & Pains

 If you enter and exit your kayak at a dock, consider tying it to the dock so it doesn’t get away from you and cause an injury.
-If bad knees or other ailments make it hard to get in and out of a sit-inside kayak, consider a sit-on-top model.
+If bad knees or other ailments make it hard to get in and out of a sit-inside kayak, either choose one with a large cockpit or, better yet, choose a sit-in-top model.

 12. Stay in Shape

 Kayaking is a physical activity.
-Stay fit all year with exercises and activities that work all your muscle groups.
+Stay fit and flexible all year with exercises, stretches and activities that work all your muscle groups.
 It’ll make your kayaking so much more enjoyable and you’ll be less likely to have stiff muscles for days afterwards.